yavuzkoroglu/padkit/README.md

 > [!IMPORTANT]
 > For the average coder, the best shell is the most universal shell.

 The reasoning behind the above tip is simple.
-An average coder is neither interested in small differences between different shell implementations (e.g. between `bash`[^4] and `zsh`[^5]) nor bound to shell features that target a specific OS (e.g. `powershell`[^6]).
+An average coder is neither interested in small differences between different shell implementations (e.g. between bash[^4] and zsh[^5]) nor bound to shell features that target a specific OS (e.g. powershell[^6]).
 The average coder's shell should be as much cross-platform as possible.
 Ideally, the shell should be available in MacOS, Linux, and Windows.
-Therefore, I deduce that the average coder should prefer `bash`[^4], especially the most commonly available versions of it.
-Now, I will describe how to use `bash`[^4] in MacOS, Linux, and Windows.
+Therefore, I deduce that the average coder should prefer bash, especially the most commonly available versions of it.
+Now, I will describe how to use bash in MacOS, Linux, and Windows.
 I use Ubuntu 22.04.4 LTS for Linux examples but feel free to adapt the examples to your preferred Linux distribution.

 > [!TIP]
-> If you have `bash`, and familiar with it, you may skip to Section **[A1ii.
+> If you have bash, and familiar with it, you may skip to Section **[A1ii.
 A Text Editor](#a1ii-a-text-editor)**.

 #### MacOS

-1. Open the `Terminal.app`.
+1. Open the **Terminal.app**.
 You can use *Spotlight* to locate your application as below.

 ![figures/sections/a1i/macos/spotlight.png](figures/sections/a1i/macos/spotlight.png)

 2. Now, you need to see a terminal window as below.
-Notice that the title gives away the fact that the shell is `zsh`[^5].
+Notice that the title gives away the fact that the shell is zsh[^5] and NOT bash.

 ![figures/sections/a1i/macos/terminalwindow.png](figures/sections/a1i/macos/terminalwindow.png)

 3. Type `bash` and press Enter to start a bash session.
-The string `bash-3.2` indicates the shell version.

 ![figures/sections/a1i/macos/bash.png](figures/sections/a1i/macos/bash.png)

 #### Linux

-1. Open a `Terminal`.
+1. Open a **Terminal**.
 On Ubuntu 22.04.4 LTS, it is possible to locate it using the *Show Applications* menu.

 ![figures/sections/a1i/linux/showapps.png](figures/sections/a1i/linux/showapps.png)